ShadowTheAge/yafc/README.md

 <p align="center"><IMG style="width:50px; height:auto;" src="Yafc/image.ico" alt="yafc_icon.png"></p>

 ### Why new repo?
-The [original](https://github.com/ShadowTheAge/yafc) YAFC repository has been inactive for years.
-Bugfixes piled up, but there was no one to review and merge them.
-This repository aims to fix that.
+The [original](https://github.com/ShadowTheAge/yafc) YAFC repository was inactive for a long time.
+Bugfixes piled up, but there was no one to merge them.
+This repository addresses that by providing continuous support to the development.

 ### Have you talked with the author?
 Yes, we have their approval.